bluesky/tiled/docs/source/how-to/register.md

 ### Complex cases

-Sometimes it is necessary to take more manual control of this registration process.
-Using the Python client,
+Sometimes it is necessary to take more manual control of this registration process, such as if you want to take advantage of particular knowledge about the files to specify particular `metadata` or `specs`.

+Use the Python client, as in this example.

 ```py
 from tiled.client import from_uri